LokimuKH19/DRQI/README.md

 - Rarely, models without pretraining may converge to higher-order eigenpairs.
 This phenomenon is actually quite interesting and could be a direction for future work.
 The general idea would be to **intentionally guide the model to first converge toward an approximate eigenfunction**, possibly by using a simplified or auxiliary loss function.
 Once the model has "locked onto" that mode, we can then **switch back to the original loss function** and continue normal training.
 In principle, this kind of staged training might allow us to selectively target higher-order eigenpairs.
 However, in practice, **we haven't yet found a stable or repeatable way** to make this work consistently.
 The results seem to depend on a mix of initialization, seed values, and architecture details — all of which need more systematic exploration.

 - The figure-saving function has some issues with filename formatting.
+And the resizing has to be done manually by editing the code in `views.py`.
+,